 Questions relating solely to Title IX and its regulations may be referred to the Title IX Coordinator(s), the Assistant Secretary for Civil Rights of the United States Department of Education, or both.

-The effective date of this policy is August 14, 2020 and applies to alleged violations of this policy occurring on or after August 14, 2020.
+The effective date of this policy is August 14, 2020, and applies to alleged violations of this policy occurring on or after August 14, 2020.

 DEFINITIONS